 There are some key steps you should be aware of when considering a franchise opportunity:

-- From 1 January 2015, the franchisor must give you an information statement when your formally apply, or express an interest in, buying a franchised business.
+- The franchisor must give you an information statement when your formally apply, or express an interest in, buying a franchised business.
 The information statement is a short document which sets out some of the risks and rewards of franchising.
 Make sure you receive and read the information statement.

 - The franchisor must give you a disclosure document, the franchise agreement (in its final form), and a copy of the Franchising Code at least 14 days before you sign an agreement or make a non-refundable payment.
 Make sure you receive and read each of these documents.